sixhours-team/memcached-spring-boot/README.md

     }
     ```

-    Now you can add caching to an operation of your service, as shown below:
+    Now you can add caching to an operation of your service, for example:

     ```java
     import org.springframework.cache.annotation.Cacheable;